 TOGETHER WE ARE NKLA (NO-KILL LOS ANGELES)

-NKLA is an initiative of Best Friends Animal Society, bringing together passionate individuals, city shelters and an entire coalition of animal welfare organizations to end the killing of healthy and treatable pets in city shelters in Los Angeles, California, by the year 2017.
-Last year, more than 13,000 healthy or treatable animals were killed in Los Angeles city shelters.
+NKLA is an initiative led by Best Friends Animal Society, bringing together passionate individuals, city shelters and an entire coalition of animal welfare organizations to end the killing of healthy and treatable pets in city shelters in Los Angeles, California, by the year 2017.
+Last year, more than 9,000 healthy or treatable animals were killed in Los Angeles city shelters.
 But together, we can bring that number to zero.

 Our plan is straightforward: provide spay/neuter services where they are needed most so that fewer animals go into shelters, and increase adoptions so that more animals are placed into new homes.